devsmiler/fast-api-starter/README.md

 # fast-api-starter

 ## Life is short.
-You need Python🚀
+You need Python 🚀